Extend an Existing Hard Disk

 Click on the 'Details' button for the Virtual Machine in question

-Expand the 'Hardware' section and scroll down to the Hard Disks
+Expand the 'Hardware' section and navigate to the Hard Disks.
+Click Edit.

-Input the size you wish the hard disk to be in megabytes.
-This value is Gigabytes x 1024.
-For example if you want a 60 GB Hard Disk, then use 60 x 1024 = 61440.
+Input the size you wish the hard disk to be in Gigabytes.
 Press Save to finish.

 Note: You cannot shrink a virtual hard drive.
 Keep this in mind as you lay out this virtual machine's resources.

 Tip: If you need space for a temporary purpose, consider adding a separate (temp) hard disk.
 This way you can delete the disk and stop incurring storage charges once the temporary need is satisfied.

 Sign into the Virtual Machine as a Domain Administrator and run 'diskmgmt.msc'